opendatahub-io-contrib/data-mesh-pattern/docs/2-platform-work/1-devspaces.md

    ![devspaces-create](./images/devspaces-create.png)

-   This will open a new tab, download the devspaces stack image, clone the Rainforest codebase and start your IDE.
+   This will open a new tab, download the devspaces stack image, clone the Data Mesh codebase and start your IDE.

    ![devspaces-create](./images/devspaces-start.png)